Site last updated

 It's not too late to register!

-U15G Mallory Bassett annihilated the U15G 500 gram Javelin record by 4½ metres with a new benchmark distance of 32.44 metres!
-Fantastic performances, athletes!
-Congratulations!
-You can download the current Centre Records (7kB pdf) as of 13 September and you can also download the list of Personal Bests after the first week of competition.
+Congratulations, athletes!
+You can download the current Centre Records (7kB pdf) as of 18 October and you can also download the current list of Personal Bests.
 Also listed are both manually and electronically-timed records for all sprint (laned) events.
 More...

 Complete your registration early